KRFOSS/kali-docs/community/getting-help/index.md

 Packages also typically have specific documentation that they put out along with their tool.
 This can be found most commonly in **/usr/share/doc/_package_**.
 In other cases, the documentation might be in a separate package.
 Commonly this will be **_package_-doc**.

 Should you need access to a command and you cannot remember the name of that command, `apropos` will help you find it.
 It returns the command name and man page section.
-It searches through the summary of man pages looking for the key words that you supply, which is also what is presented.
+It searches through the summary of man pages looking for the key words that you supply, which is also what is presented:

 ```console
 kali@kali:~$ apropos "copy file"